 - Robert Shaw’s Sea Shanties is a collection of well arranged and well sung sea shanties that probably doesn’t sound anything like your average seagoing vessel.
 It’s excellent choral music, though.

-- Hanging Johnny (itself a popular sea shanty) has an album of Shanties And Sea Songs with a more authentic sound.
+- Hanging Johnny (the title of a popular sea shanty) has an album of Shanties And Sea Songs with a more authentic sound.
 Still good music, though.

 Click on either of those links and you can hear clips of lots of shanties.